airbytehq/airbyte/docs/tutorials/toy-connector.md

 def read(config, catalog):
-    # Assert required configuration was provided
-    if "api_key" not in config or "stock_ticker" not in config: log("Input config must contain the properties 'api_key' and 'stock_ticker'") sys.exit(1)

     # Find the stock_prices stream if it is present in the input catalog
     stock_prices_stream = None
     for configured_stream in catalog["streams"]: